craftingcity/The-Known-World/Game Notes/NPCs/High Power/Barons of Combine NPCs/Baron Xuiop.md

 ## Baron
 ### they/them

 > A lumbering set of six limbs enters the room.
 They are furred in brown and end in a grip of razors.
 At this beasts center, a dull red glow emanates underneath its fur.
 With a deep bassy growl, the scaled head bellows greetings.
+You find no face to look at.

 A description of their function in the world.